 In that same vein, don’t overload on the literary stuff either.
 Don’t go crazy with metaphors and similes to the point where every sentence has a “like” or “as” in it.
 And don’t go crazy with description, either.
 Those days when readers indulged in long, lavish scene-setting and endless purple prose are over.

 When you’re writing imagery and description, you want to get the job done quickly and economically.
-I like to tell people that the best writing comes from very specific, extremely well-chosen details.
+I like to tell people that the best writing comes from very specific, extremely well-chosen details (more advice on writing descriptions).
 Let one or two perfectly-picked specifics do the work of paragraphs.
 Isn’t it enough for me to say, “Dinah saw that her thong was sticking out past the waistband of her jeans, blushed, and pulled her pants a notch lower,” for you to get what Dinah’s about as a character?
 I don’t have to describe her push-up bra or skimpy tank top or hooker heels or the silver cross nestled ironically in her cleavage… you get it right from the thong-flash.

 So when you’re working on thematic writing, make intelligent choices that fit the larger goal of your work.
 Think like an MFA student for a day and make sure your images and descriptions match your theme.
 Cut out blocks of description and replace them with well-chosen details.
 See if you can’t make your writing tighter and more effective, sentence to sentence, page by page.

 When you hire me as your book editor, we can create a customized plan to achieve your writing goals.
 Do you want help fine-tuning your thematic writing?
 Let’s work on it together!

 Tension and stakes are two crucial elements to keep in mind when you’re creating a plot that will keep your readers turning the pages.
 A lot of stories flounder simply because the author hasn’t thought about raising the stakes for their characters or infused their story with enough tension.
 Let me quickly define both terms for you.